 The wisdom writer aptly says that, “Hope deferred makes the heart sick”.
 David by this time had been promoted or demoted in his leadership roles no less than five times.
 Finally, in frustration he gathered several of his peers who were in senior leadership in the movement to ask their advice, the response of one being, “If the call hasn’t come to pass by now it never will.”
 It was now 1989—seventeen years after the initial call.

-Within three months of Howard Carter being exposed and stood down David received an unsolicited phone call from Victoria.
-It was an invitation to raise up a ministry training college for a Pentecostal denomination in Melbourne.
+Within three months of Howard Carter being exposed and stood down David received an unsolicited phone call from Melbourne, Victoria.
+It was an invitation to raise up a ministry training college for a Pentecostal denomination.

 Another decade closed with another move.

 January 1991 saw David and Jenny with their young family arrive in Melbourne to serve with Christian Revival Crusade (CRC), a home grown Pentecostal movement founded in the 1940’s.
 David’s brief was to raise up a state ministry training college.